 - 1. Go over the main points of each topic in class and resolve doubts and questions. - 2.
 Evaluate the level of understanding and familiarity with the material, asking questions in each class to randomly chosen students about readings and cases. - 3.
 Illustrate the application of the theoretical material via exercises and cases. - 4.
-Indicate in class any additional materials for seminars, and post them on Moodle, Aula Global or other media accessible to the students.
+Indicate in class any additional materials for seminars, and post them on Moodle.